COBRAPROsimulator/COBRAPRO/README.md

 ## What is COBRAPRO? <a name="toc1"></a> ##

 COBRAPRO implements the Dolye-Fuller-Newman (DFN) model, also known as the pseudo-two-dimensional (P2D) model, which is a high-fidelity LIB model considering the lithium-ion mass and charge conservation in the liquid electrolyte and solid electrodes, and Butler-Volmer kinetics.
-The Parameter calibration, or identification, is a primary challenge in implementing the DFN model since the parameters such as geometric, transport, kinetic, concentration, and stoichiometric are often not known _a prioi_.
+Parameter calibration, or identification, is a primary challenge in implementing the DFN model since the parameters such as geometric, transport, kinetic, concentration, and stoichiometric are often not known _a prioi_.

 In response to this challenge, COBRAPRO allows users to identify parameters of any battery cells based on their experimental current-voltage profiles.
 COBRAPRO solves an optimization problem that minimizes the error between the experimental and simulated voltage and state-of-charge curves to identify the parameters of interest.
 Although the software employs particle swarm optimization (PSO) by default, users have the flexibility modify the code to implement other MATLAB optimization algorithms such as `ga`, `fmincon`, `patternsearch`, and more.